drhelius/grpc-demo/README.md

 ## 5 - Creating an OpenShift Template for deploying services

-*This section explains how to create an OpenShift Template.
-If you want to use the templates provided in the demo go straight to [Deploying the demo services using Istio](#7---deploying-the-demo-services-using-istio) or [Deploying the demo services without using Istio](#8---deploying-the-demo-services-without-using-istio) sections.*
+> This section explains how to create an OpenShift Template.
+If you want to use the templates provided in the demo go straight to [Deploy the services with an OpenShift Template using Istio](#deploy-the-services-using-an-openshift-template) or [Deploy the services with an OpenShift Template without using Istio](#deploy-the-services-using-an-openshift-template-without-istio) sections.

 OpenShift templates are not available in other Kubernetes distributions but they are very convenient for simple deployments if you are working with OpenShift.

 These templates can be parameterized but the lack of dynamism (loops and conditionals) usually makes Helm a better option.
 Refer to the [official docs](https://docs.openshift.com/container-platform/4.5/openshift_images/using-templates.html) for additional information.